FREQUENTLY ASKED QUESTIONS

 At the Academy, we have the most professional and successful performance group in the area.
-We are the 2012, 2014 and 2015 National Dance Champions and have won over 700 National and 1427 regional awards in dance competition.
+We are the 2016, 2017, 2018 and 2019 National Dance School of Excellence and have won over 700 National and 1427 regional awards in dance competition.

 Not every dancer wants to compete.
 A major part of our studio is devoted to recreational dancers who want to learn proper technique in ballet, tap, jazz, hip-hop and modern dance.
 They participate in one or two performances each year, they have fun, and they enjoy the experience.